Battery electric vehicle (BEV) and electric vehicle (EV)

 This is an overall term for any car with a plug socket for charging lithium-ion batteries – including battery electric vehicles and plug-in hybrid-electric vehicles.

 Ultra-low emission vehicle (ULEV)

 This refers to a car that has tailpipe carbon dioxide emissions of less than 75g/km.
-These vehicles are eligible for up to a £3,500 grant from the UK government.
+ULEVs with carbon dioxide emissions of less than 50g/km and can travel at least 112km (70 miles) without any emissions are also eligible for up to a £3,000 grant from the UK government.

 An electric car that has a small petrol generator installed, which is only used to recharge the batteries when they run low.
 These small petrol engines are not designed to propel the vehicle.